jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Even though the Symbol code *really* *defines* a reference to a square member, when the code is executed, it’s treated as having an extra diamond.
 Allowing referencing a square member can simplify the notation in many cases, that’s why it’s allowed.

-The implied diamond always becomes the sibbling of the reference to a member.
+The implied diamond always becomes the sibling of the reference to a member.
 In a more encapsulative situation, this:

 ![](images/Symbol%20Language%20(2004).279.jpeg)